ibm-cloud-docs/account/vrf-service-endpoint.md

 The migration does not make any changes to the public network configuration of your VLANs or subnetworks.
 However, if you have any web or application servers that provide a public-facing service that relies on a private network connection to reach a database, application, or other type of server, be aware that the public-facing service might be disrupted.

 VRF is not compatible with IPSec VPN services and limits SSL VPN connections to the resources in the data center of the connection.
-Alternatively, you can purchase {{site.data.keyword.BluDirectLink}} offerings for management of your servers, or run your own VPN solution that can be configured with different types of VPNs.
+Alternatively, you can purchase {{site.data.keyword.BluDirectLink}} products for management of your servers, or run your own VPN solution that can be configured with different types of VPNs.

 ## Enabling service endpoints
 {: #service-endpoint}